Sbef98/crappyscrappy/README.md

     - traversal_depth -> how deep was this node on the overall trip?
 Idk if this is of any usefulness
     - createdAt -> The time of the edge creation.
 How much time ago was this visit?
 If it is a lot, it's not so good anymore
 - The age of the node last time you scraped it...
+- The overall evaluation of the content quality performed by the environment itself?

+### Let's explain this better
+[] Compute for each edge a value based on the stats
+[] Multiply that edge value by as eight given by the age of the edge [] Sum the overall value of the edges
+[] The total amount of traversal will not given by the exact count but by the intensity of the pheromone on that node rapresented by the previous count
+[] The node itself should rather have a value coz yes computed by the environment.
 **traversals should be deleted after a while coz meaningless**